Scott Wimmer: 2006–2011

-Wimmer started the 2011 Nationwide Series season driving the No. 40 for Key Motorsports earning a best finish of twelfth at Talladega before leaving after the eleventh race due to the lack of a sponsorship.
-After leaving, Wimmer drove three races for the No. 70 of ML Motorsports with twice a best finish of fifteenth, both at races at Iowa Speedway.
-He also drove one race each for No. 87 Nemco Motorsports at Nashville Speedway (finished thirteenth), No. 40 Key Motorsports at Bristol Motor Speedway (finished 24th), and No. 81 McDonald Motorsports at Chicagoland Speedway (finished thirtieth).
+Wimmer started the 2011 Nationwide Series season driving the No. 40 for Key Motorsports earning a best finish of 12th at Talladega before leaving after the eleventh race due to the lack of a sponsorship.
+After leaving, Wimmer drove three races for the No. 70 of ML Motorsports with twice a best finish of 15th, both at races at Iowa Speedway.
+He also drove one race each for No. 87 NEMCO Motorsports at Nashville (finished 13th), No. 40 Key Motorsports at Bristol (finished 24th), and No. 81 MacDonald Motorsports at Chicagoland (finished 30th).
 In addition to these full race rides, Wimmer start and parked a few races for R3 Motorsports (one race), Key Motorsports (two races), and McDonald Motorsports (one race).
-Despite only running 21 of 34 races, Wimmer used six top-twenty finishes to help him to finish 25th in points.
+Despite only running 21 of 34 races, Wimmer used six top-20 finishes to help him to finish 25th in points.

 Wimmer was also able to run a few Sprint Cup Series races in 2011 for Robby Gordon Motorsports.
-Wimmer substituted for Gordon in the No. 7 Speed Energy Dodge at Dover International Speedway, Pocono Raceway, Kentucky Speedway, and New Hampshire Motor Speedway; earning a best finish of 27th at New Hampshire.
-In addition, Wimmer attempted to qualify a second Speed Energy car (No. 77) at Charlotte Motor Speedway and Indianapolis Motor Speedway but he failed to qualify for either race.
+Wimmer substituted for Gordon in the No. 7 Speed Energy Dodge at Dover, Pocono, Kentucky, and New Hampshire; earning a best finish of 27th at New Hampshire.
+In addition, Wimmer attempted to qualify a second Speed Energy car (No. 77) at Charlotte and Indianapolis but he failed to qualify for either race.